aprilha3097/The-Gluten-Free-Blog/README.md

 ### Strategy:
 The purpose of this site is to provide a single place for users to view and add their favorite gluten free recipes

-### User Stories:
-- As a user, I want to preview the available recipes and select the recipe that I want to view
-- As a new user, I want to register as a member to the community for full access
-- As a current user, I want to log into my personal account to use all features of the site
-- As a user, I want to view my portfolio of recipes that I have already added to the community

 ### Scope:
 Functional Requirements